- What is it?

 - Maintaining and updating records of assessments

-USAEC's role includes assisting the Assistant Chief of Staff for Installation Management (ACSIM) by:
+USAEC's role includes assisting the Deputy Chief of Staff, G-9 by:

 - Reviewing all Toxic Substances Control Act (TSCA) rulemakings